Putting down the roots for Good Governance [eVa20]

 The inspiration for this event follows on from Making Projects Fly with Airbus in Toulouse.
 On this occasion Joe Onstott, Financial Officer for the ITER Project gave a presentation entitled “ITER Fusion: An energy source for the Planet”

 Joe’s presentation, that describes the audacity, mind-bogging complexity and sheer scale of the ITER project.
-It comes with a warm welcome to those who had assembled in Toulouse to spend some quality time with the ITER project team in the south of France.
+It comes with a warm welcome to those who had assembled in Toulouse to return to the south of France to spend some quality time with the ITER project team.

 The Fusing the Project World conference will provide a truly global perspective of what can be achieved when the world’s greatest minds work together in order to achieve a razor-sharp shared goal [Q>10].